“To know the road ahead, ask someone coming back”

 For example – if your relative was one of the British Matchstick women of the 1880’s, you’d identify those themes of feminism, rising up against the patriarchy, and strong women throughout time.
 You’d also search for books – fiction or non-fiction – which tell stories of such women in really compelling ways.

 TIP: Your family history should only be included in-so-far as it relates to the central theme or quest of your story.
+No need to devote chapters to your great grandmother’s life – that can be cut down to lines and paragraphs woven into how it connects with YOUR quest in the memoir.
+Because remember that memoir is always YOUR story.

 OK – now that I’ve cleared that up, I want to share three aspects of the writing process you need to keep in mind if your memoir involves the tricky ghost-filled labyrinth of family history!